jacklehamster/dynamic-data/dok-game/README.md

 - Push your change in your own repo.
 - Submit a merge request into the [jacklehamster/dynamic-data repo](https://github.com/jacklehamster/dynamic-data).

 We will review your fan art and merge if we find it appropriate.
-If not, we'll comment on the pull request to let you know if there's any change needed.
+If not, we'll comment on the pull request to let you know what changes are needed.

 *Note: If you need help for any of this, feel free to contact me directly at: jacklehamster@gmail.com*